Content Marketing 11 min read

 B2B websites need to focus on site speed and user experience.

-B2B companies don’t have to worry about things like the cart abandonment rate or a smooth online checkout process, so web speed is often ignored on many B2B websites.
+B2B companies don’t have to worry about things like the cart abandonment rate or a smooth online checkout process, so page speed is often ignored on many B2B websites.
 This is a mistake, not only because it’s annoying for your website visitors, but because it can negatively affect your SEO rankings even if you are doing everything else perfectly.

 How you can optimize for this